 What We Like About These Snails:

-- The attractive spotted pattern on the bodies with long spiraled shells
+- The attractive spotted pattern on the bodies with long spiralled shells

 - Interesting movement and curious nature

 - Grow to a large and impressive size

 RECOMMENDED TANK PARAMETERS: